tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 WHere colors (r,g,b) act as words and a "document" would be a movie.

 ### What about the black bars?
-The black bars actually show up as smaller frames (i.e 1920 x 1080) is really (1920 x 800) or something
+The black bars aren't actually a part of the frame - for example a 1080p movie (1920 x 1080) will show as a (1920 x 800) frame or something similar.

 ### How did you source these movies?
-Yargh
+yohoho and a bottle of rum

 This way, we are able to emphasize/pickout colors that are unique to a movie, and ignoring excessively common colors (i.e (0,0,0), (255, 255, 255))